 What is the RBC Interac e-Transfer limit?

-RBC sets a default per-transaction limit of $3,000.
-All clients can send up to $10,000 per day through the RBC Mobile app after verifying their identity.
+RBC's daily e-Transfer cap is $10,000 per day via the RBC Mobile app, after identity verification.
+The conventional per-transfer cap is $3,000.
 RBC categorizes e-Transfers under 'Third Party Payments,' which is a separate limit from debit card purchases.

 Are RBC e-Transfers free?